Python Skill Sprints for You, the employee

 The problem with simulated environments is that it’s difficult to apply what you have learnt back into your work context.
 It is unlikely that the patterns you were taught in the bootcamp could be applied in upgrading your processes at work.

 To solve this problem we introduce the Skill Sprint.
 The goal of the skill sprint is to deliver something of value to your colleagues and employer using Python.
-This could be something as simple as exporting and transforming some CSV data but we will aim for the highest impact within our three-week program.
+This could be something as simple as exporting and transforming some CSV data but we will aim for the highest impact within our two week program.
 Every organisation has a lot of low hanging fruit which allows a quick win and an immediate return on investment.